Weak Proxies are Sufficient and Preferable for Fairness with Missing Sensitive Attributes

-\para{Why Calibrate?} Corollary~\ref{coro:exact_base_error} clearly shows the estimation error of the directly measured fairness is proportional to the true underlying disparity between sensitive groups (\ie $\delta$) and the auxiliary model's error rates (\ie $e_1$ and $e_2$).
+Corollary~\ref{coro:exact_base_error} shows the estimation error of proxy disparity is proportional to the true underlying disparity between sensitive groups (\ie $\delta$) and the proxy model's error rates.
 In other words, the uncalibrated metrics can be highly inaccurate when $f$ is highly biased or $g$ has poor performance.
-Both are practical cases since when we want to measure $f$'s fairness, it has already shown some fairness-related concerns and the fairness disparity is not negligible.
-Moreover, the auxiliary model $g$ is usually not highly accurate due to distribution shift.
-Hence, in those cases we should calibrate the metrics to get more accurate measurements.
+This leads to the following suggestions: